kiltum/modbus/README.md

 I prefer to use ModPoll (http://www.modbusdriver.com/modpoll.html)

-So in my case all look like (register 0 & 1 overwritten inside programm for test)
+So in my case all look like this.
+Here register 0 & 1 overwritten inside programm for test, and modbus slave on COM5
 ```
 C:\Users\multi\Downloads\modpoll.3.4\win32>modpoll.exe -a 1 -r 1 -c 5  COM5 100 200 310 400 500
 modpoll 3.4 - FieldTalk(tm) Modbus(R) Master Simulator